CFields651/fundclass/README.md

 Session #4 BASH scripts 09/22
 - HOMEWORK: Do lessons 1, 2 and 3 from http://ryanstutorials.net/bash-scripting-tutorial/
 - On lesson 3 you should stop when you get to the 'Reading from STDin' section

+Session #5 if/then/else
+- HOMEWORK: Do lession 5 'if statements' from http://ryanstutorials.net/bash-scripting-tutorial/; Stop when you get to the section on 'case statements'
+- After this class you should know what the following means and how to write your own
+$ pi=3.14
+$ if [ $pi != 3.14 ]; then echo "pi is wrong"; else echo "pi is right"; fi

 Supplemental
 -  To install jq:
   -   wget https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm